Tinkerbells Fairydust: History

-Previously, billed as The Rush, they had recorded two singles with Decca: "Happy" / "Once Again", and "Enjoy It" / "Make Mine Music".
+Previously, billed as the Rush, they had recorded two singles with Decca: "Happy" / "Once Again", and "Enjoy It" / "Make Mine Music".
 Prior to that, various personnel had played in Tommy Bishop's Ricochets (for one single on Decca) and Easy Come Easy Go (previously known as Dave & The Strollers).

 In 1968, members of the band worked with Jeff Lynne.
 Lynne's song "Follow Me Follow" was recorded as a demo.
 Lynne's first proper band The Idle Race released their version on their debut album in 1968.
 Tinkerbell's Fairydust recorded a proper version as the b-side to their third and final single, "Sheila's Back In Town".

 Singles

 After the name change to Tinkerbells Fairydust, it recorded the single "Lazy Day", produced by Vic Smith, who went on to produce The Jam and Black Sabbath.

-It never had any chart success in the UK.
+It never had any chart success in the United Kingdom.
 It did, however, make the charts in Japan where "Lazy Day" reached number two (held off the top spot by The Beatles' "Hey Jude").

 Its second single, "Twenty Ten", was a Bach-inspired minor key piece of harmony psychedelia, with wah-wah vox organ, mellotron flutes, Spanish style guitar, and choir-like vocals.
 The lyrics alluded to the year 2010 which was still 43 years away in 1967.
 Despite finding favour with the BBC Radio DJ John Peel, it was a commercial flop.

 Its third single, "Sheila's Back In Town", was released in January 1969 in the UK.
 It made the Top 10 in Japan.